The Perfect proposal

 When you're in the first flush of love, it's hard not to do impetuous and foolish things.
 Yet waiting until your relationship is stable will only strengthen your marriage.
 Make sure you really know each other, and what each other wants from a marriage before you commit to it for the rest of your lives.

 You're asking someone to spend the rest of their life with you – an extremely important decision.
-Just because you've asked, doesn't mean she is ready to say yes.
+Just because you've asked, doesn't mean they are ready to say yes.
 If your sweetheart says maybe, take it in stride and give her some time to consider the proposal.
-After all, you wouldn’t want this amazing person to marry every Tom, Dick and Harry who asked her, would you?
+After all, you wouldn’t want this amazing person to marry every Tom, Dick, Sharon, Kim and Harry who asked, would you?
 Do: